 The Helix mattress is all about personalization.
 To order a mattress, people have to take a quiz that asks them a range of questions, including ones about their body type and sleeping preferences before getting to the checkout.
 They will take their answers and use their research to show them a final mattress that they think meets their sleep needs.

 While personalized, each mattress is made up of the same general layers:

 The ranges and construction will be tweaked to meet someone’s personal needs.

 On top of this, Helix only sells their mattresses online.
 This means no sales staff to pay or showrooms to rent, so the savings get passed on to the customer.

 Helix was one of the first bed-in-a-box online mattress retailers to personalize mattresses and they really stand out in the industry for being so unique.

-The air chamber/dual air chamber option with adjustable settings and your personalized Sleep Number will be incorporated into all beds and make up the base of the Sleep Number bed.
+The air chamber/dual air chamber option with adjustable settings and the personalized Sleep Number will be incorporated into all beds and make up the base of the Sleep Number bed.

 Each series essentially builds off the other.
 The Classic Series beds, the c-2, c-4 and cse, offer the most standard options while the Innovation Series and 360 Smart Beds will have the largest, thickest layers and most added features.

 Mattress construction is personal with Helix.
-On the Helix site, you will take a quiz that asks you about your (and optionally your partner’s) sleep preferences and body characteristics.
-From your answers the mattress will be tweaked along four primary characteristics:
+On the Helix site, people will take a quiz that asks them about their (and optionally their partner’s) sleep preferences and body characteristics.
+From their answers the mattress will be tweaked along four primary characteristics:

 - Feel: in very basic terms, firmness and plushness of the mattress.